austindriggs/mpx-os/README.md

 ## GETTING STARTED

-Install WSL if you need to (some features may only work inside of an Ubuntu WSL distro):
+Install WSL if you need to:
 ```bash
 wsl --install -d ubuntu
 ```

+> It is recommended to use an Ubuntu WSL distro, as some things like the doxyfile.sh script only work in this specific environment, but it is not required.

 Clone this repo into a linux environment (WSL, Ubuntu, etc):
 ```bash